What’s The Cure For Depression And Anxiety?

 Being in a teenager ‘s body can = body image problems: What’s normal?

-- Adolescence is a time your son or daughter is prone to worry about weight.
+- Adolescence is a time when your son or daughter is prone to worry about weight.

 - Some kids grow wider before they grow taller.